christiandeange/aaraar/docs/publishing-jar.md

 The merged jar is included in a Gradle `SoftwareComponent` that you can publish using your plugin of choice.

-Integrating publishing with common publishing plugins is very simple, but direct access to the generated `aar` file is also available if a custom publishing solution is needed.
+Integrating publishing with common publishing plugins is very simple, but direct access to the generated `jar` file is also available if a custom publishing solution is needed.

 ???+ note "maven-publish"